-To alleviate, if not solve, this problem, we used information recorded in OpenAlex's data on \q{institutions}.
-OpenAlex indexes about 109,000 institutions, about 94\% of which have the ROR ID \cite{Lammey20} as the canonical identifier \cite{Priem22}.
-The information about institutions is derived from metadata found in Crossref, PubMed, ROR, MAG and publisher websites, which is liked to individual works through its unique algorithm.
-By calling necessary data filtered on the OpenAlex API according to the appropriate conditions, data on the number of works matching the conditions and the associated metadata can be obtained in a broken-down format by country.
+To alleviate, if not resolve, this issue, we employed information recorded in OpenAlex's data on \q{institutions}.
+OpenAlex indexes about 109,000 institutions, around 94\% of which have the ROR ID \cite{Lammey20} as the canonical identifier \cite{Priem22}.
+The data about institutions are derived from metadata found in Crossref, PubMed, ROR, MAG and publisher websites, liked to individual works through its unique algorithm.
+By calling necessary data filtered on the OpenAlex API according to the appropriate conditions, data on the number of works matching the conditions and associated metadata can be obtained in a broken-down format by country.
 For simplicity, we refer to the work produced by contributors from institutions in Country X as a \q{work of nationality X}.
-Work produced through the collaboration of two contributors, one from an institute in Country X and the other from an institute in Country Y, has dual nationality of X and Y, which is counted both as a work of nationality X and a work of nationality Y. According to the terminology introduced here, work generally has multiple nationalities.
+Work produced through the collaboration of two contributors, one from an institute in Country X and the other from an institute in Country Y, has dual nationality of X and Y, counted both as a work of nationality X and a work of nationality Y. According to the terminology introduced here, work generally has multiple nationalities.
 If the country of the institution to which all contributors belong is unknown, the work is called a \q{work of unknown nationality}.

-The analysis results of the nationality status (i.e.\ presence or absence) of works by discipline and year are shown in Suppl.~Fig.~\ref{fig:unknownrate}.
-Although yearly fluctuated, the percentage of works of unknown nationality has consistently decreased in all disciplines over the past half-century.
-The discipline whose number of works of unknown nationality is the highest is {\agri}, at about 60--80\% over the past few decades.
-On the other hand, in {\nano} and {\condensed}, the corresponding figure has been low in recent years, at about 30--40\%.
-The proportion of works of unknown nationalities is large, but we excluded these works from the analysis due to data availability.
-We analysed, visualised and interpreted the data assuming that the excluded works of unknown nationality have trends similar to those of works with nationality.
+The results of the analysis on the nationality status of works by discipline and year are presented in Suppl.~Fig.~\ref{fig:unknownrate}.
+Although there were yearly fluctuations, the percentage of works with unknown nationality consistently decreased in all disciplines over the past 50 years. {\agri} had the highest percentage of works with unknown nationality, at about 60--80\% over the past few decades.
+In contrast, {\nano} and {\condensed} had a lower percentage in recent years, at about 30--40\%.
+We excluded works with unknown nationality from the analysis due to data unavailability, even though the proportion of such works is large.
+We conducted, visualised and interpreted the analysis assuming that the excluded works have trends similar to those of works with a known nationality.